mohssenk/Arabic-Melodies-Project/README.md

 A majority voting system determines the maqam of an entire segment.

 ### API Service:
-Built using FastAPI to process longform audio.
+An API service is being built using FastAPI to process longform audio.

-Limitations: Assumes the entire audio segment is in one maqam (future improvements planned).
-Planned Web Application:
-User Uploads Recitation → Model Predicts Maqam → Result Displayed Hosted on AWS EC2, potential future integration with S3 storage.
-Future Steps
+This is a work in progress and will be elaborated on further in future updates.

 # Technical Stack
 🔧 Tools & Libraries Used: